amashamdan/sample-landing-page/README.md

 Sample Landing Page
 ===========================================================

-This is a sample landing page built with Bootstrap.
+This is a responsive sample landing page built with Bootstrap.